What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Semi-Generation Based DBB (DBB-SG)

-\paragraph{HBB-SG reveals biases across different models.} Table~\ref{tab:bias_ap2} presents the average bias scores and total count in the semi-generation setting across all test instances ($\geq 20$ bias score).
+\paragraph{DBB-SG reveals biases across different models.} Table~\ref{tab:bias_ap2} presents the average bias scores and total count in the semi-generation setting across all test instances ($\geq 20$ bias score).
 The results demonstrate that every model exhibits some degree of bias.
 And Figure~\ref{fig:ap2_analysis} illustrates the distribution of bias scores across different models.
 Since GPT-4o is not open-source, we cannot calculate the perplexity of each answer option.
 Therefore, we only compare open-source models.
-Qwen-2.5-7b and Mistral-7B exhibit relative higher degree of bias compared to other models.
+Qwen-2.5-7b and Mistral-7B exhibit a relatively higher degree of bias compared to other models.

-\paragraph{LLMs display consistent bias patterns across categories in HBB-SG, with the Race category showing the most pronounced bias.} We also collect all test instances ($\geq 20$ bias score) and generate a bar chart based on bias categories, as shown in Figure~\ref{fig:radar_ap2_freq}, which exhibit different bias patterns from the hidden bias score patterns observed in Section~\ref{sec:ap1}.
+\paragraph{LLMs display consistent bias patterns across categories in DBB-SG, with the Race category showing the most pronounced bias.} We also collect all test instances ($\geq 20$ bias score) and generate a bar chart based on bias categories, as shown in Figure~\ref{fig:radar_ap2_freq}, which exhibit different bias patterns from the bias score patterns observed in Section~\ref{sec:ap1}.
 Concretely, every model exhibits a high bias in the Race category, followed by the Religions category.
 And Mistral-7B and Qwen-2.5-7B exhibit relatively higher bias in these two categories.

-\paragraph{Influences of bias descriptor exhibit similarities across LLMs in HBB-SG.} We determine the bias descriptors that contribute most significantly to model bias by analyzing all test instances ($\geq 20$ bias score).
-As shown in Table~\ref{tab:bias_ap2_terms}, which follows the same setup as before, a distinct pattern emerges compared to HBB.
-The number of test instances ($\geq 20$ bias score) containing different bias descriptors within the same category in HBB-SG demonstrate similarities.
+\paragraph{Influences of bias descriptor exhibit similarities across LLMs in DBB-SG.} We determine the bias descriptors that contribute most significantly to model bias by analyzing all test instances ($\geq 20$ bias score).
+As shown in Table~\ref{tab:bias_ap2_terms}, which follows the same setup as before, a distinct pattern emerges compared to DBB.
+The number of test instances ($\geq 20$ bias score) containing different bias descriptors within the same category in DBB-SG demonstrates similarities.
 Age 2, Race 3, SES 2, and Religion 4 for most models are the most influential descriptors to exhibit bias.
 In the Gender category, except for Mistral-7B and Qwen-2.5-7B (Gender 3), all other models identify Gender 4 as the most influential descriptor to show bias.